|Born||Apr 25, 2018|

 2021 Road to the Kentucky Derby

-As of April 10, Proxy was sitting on 36 points in the Road to the Kentucky Derby.
+Proxy ended up with 36 points on the Road to the Kentucky Derby.

 The colt managed to pick up his first set of points when he finished second in the January 16 Lecomte Stakes (G3) at Fair Grounds.
 The race offered qualifying Derby points on a 10-4-2-1 scale to the top four finishers.